 - Each week you’ll also receive a notice of what’s on offer along with one of our favourite recipes of the week.
 Each month, you’ll receive an expanded newsletter with news about the farm and other information.

 New!
 Flower Share: This season I’m expanding my flower garden for the bees, the beneficials and my customer’s table tops.
 The flower share is a weekly mixed bouquet of farm-grown flowers throughout the blooming season (10 weeks).
+(Sold out).

 Become a CSA Member